Exploring the Historical Depth of Jerusalem's Church of the Redeemer

 In the labyrinthine alleys of the Christian Quarter of Jerusalem’s Old City, the Church of the Redeemer offers a peaceful respite.
 Its striking Neo-Romanesque architecture is an integral part of the city’s skyline, a stone’s throw from the revered Church of the Holy Sepulchre.

-The Church Of The Redeemer 2
+The Church of the Redeemer 2

-The Church Of The Redeemer Inside
+The Church of the Redeemer Inside

-The Church Of The Redeemer 1
+The Church of the Redeemer 1

 The Church of the Redeemer: Historical Context